-A sector leader with over 20 years of experience, Lydia works from our Anchorage, Alaska, office.
-Born and raised in Alaska, Lydia cherishes the opportunity to work with Alaska Native tribes, corporations, and businesses.
-Working alongside the people who have lived in the state for thousands of years is a great opportunity to learn from their traditions and their approach to business, and to apply what our teams can offer to help build and foster the local communities.
+A sector leader with more than 20 years of experience, Lydia was born and raised in Alaska, and she’s responsible for the Alaska teams’ strategic planning in both the buildings and infrastructure practices.
+In her role as sector leader, she cherishes the opportunity to work with Alaska Native tribes, corporations, and businesses.
+It’s an opportunity to learn from traditions and approaches to business based on thousands of years of history and to learn how our teams can help build and foster local communities.

-Celebrating her Alaska roots, every summer Lydia and her family go on an annual two-week sockeye salmon fishing trip at the mouth of the Kenai River.
-There, they use the family time to fill their souls and their freezer simultaneously.
+Celebrating her roots every summer, Lydia and her family go on a two-week sockeye salmon fishing trip at the mouth of the Kenai River.
+There, they fill their souls and their freezers simultaneously.